 Most first-time applications for Social Security Disability (SSD) benefits are denied.
 Even applicants with qualifying disabilities are often rejected due to insufficient medical documentation or other errors in the application process.

 Fortunately, the Social Security Administration (SSA) offers an appeals process.
 One key step in this process is an administrative hearing, in which you have the opportunity for an administrative law judge (ALJ) to review your claim.
 While you are not required to work with an attorney to apply for SSD benefits or appeal a denied claim, having a knowledgeable Social Security disability lawyer on your side can increase your chances for approval.

-The Cincinnati disability attorneys at Young, Reverman & Mazzei have extensive experience helping SSD applicants recover the benefits they need.
-If you need help applying for SSD benefits or appealing a claim that you believe was wrongfully denied, please call us today at 513-721-1200 or contact us online.
+The Cincinnati disability attorneys at Young, Reverman, & Mazzei have extensive experience helping SSD applicants recover the benefits they need.
+If you need help applying for Social Security Disability benefits or appealing a claim that you believe was wrongfully denied, please call us today at 513-854-8885 or contact us online.
 We welcome clients from the greater Cincinnati and Dayton, Ohio, areas as well as individuals from northern Kentucky and eastern Indiana.

 An administrative hearing is the second step in the SSD appeals process.
-If you receive a letter of denial from the SSA, you have 60 days to file a request for reconsideration.
+If you receive a letter of denial from the Social Security Administration, you have 60 days to file a request for reconsideration.

 In the reconsideration phase, a new case processor will review your initial application as well as any additional evidence you have since gathered to support your disability claim.
 This may include medical documentation, income verification and other details.

 If your claim is again rejected at the reconsideration stage, you will have 60 days to request a hearing before an ALJ.
 This administrative hearing is an opportunity to clarify information, submit expert testimony to support your claim, and offer additional evidence.